gabriele-mastrapasqua/chcrypto/README.md

 ### Step 2a: ingest manually the sample file to test ch
-To start ingesting data from the sample file in the folder `./data` run:
+To start ingesting data from the sample file in the folder `./data`, in another terminal run:

-ensure docker compose is running.
-In another terminal run one time to load some sample data:
 ```sh
 make ingestFile
 ```

+This will batch send messages to kafka:
 ![ingest from a sample file 1mil rows](./screenshots/ingest%20from%20file.png)

 > NOTE: This command is a one time command, useful for debug / test the solution loading 1 mil rows in the db and to check query performance.